Bengali payesh recipe – Bengali birthday special sweet or dessert

-Bengali payesh is quite different from other Indian rice desserts.
-Just because it is made with special flavourful rice named gobindo bhog.Though instead of gobindo bhog rice, good quality flavored basmati rice also can be used.
-However, fine & flavourful rice is a must for making payesh.
-Apart from flavourful rice,full cream milk & sugar are 2 must-used ingredients for making this dish.
-Traditionally payesh is generally prepared with sugar or chini.
-Though except for this chini’r payesh we have a separate gurer payesh recipe if you want to replace the sugar with gur.
+Bengali payesh is quite different from other Indian rice desserts like rice kheer or payasam.
+Just because payesh is made with special flavourful rice named gobindo bhog chaal.
+Instead gobindo bhog rice, good quality flavored basmati rice also can be used.
+However, fine & flavourful rice is a must for making Bengali payesh.
+Apart from flavourful rice,full cream milk & sugar are 2 must-used ingredients for making this sweet dish.
+According to Bengali tradition, payesh is generally prepared with sugar or chini.
+Though, except for this chini’r payesh we have a separate gurer payesh recipe if you want to replace the sugar with gur.

-For making payesh, the first rice needs to soak in water for 30 minutes.
-Then boil one-liter full-fat milk with crushed cardamoms and bay leaves or tej pata for another 30 mins.
-Later soaked rice should be added to boiled milk and cooked until gets soft.
-Lastly, add dry fruits and sugar for cooking a little while to make this chaler payesh ready for eating.
+For making Bengali payesh, first rice needs to be washed, then soaked in water for 30 minutes.
+Then boil one-liter full-fat milk with crushed cardamoms and bay leaves or tej pata for another 30 minutes.
+Later, soaked rice should be added to boiled milk and cooked the rice until soft.
+Later, adding sugar and cooking with rice and milk helps absorption.
+Lastly, add dry fruits, after cooking for a little while, this chaler payesh will be ready to eat.

 bengali payesh sweet is served

-According to Bengali tradition,at rice eating ceremony or annaprashan(when a baby first time eats rice), we serve payesh or kheer with food at lunch.
-Even this homemade sweet is also served with our pujar bhoger khichuri or bengali khichdi recipe.
+According to Bengali tradition,at a rice ceremony or annaprashan(when a baby, for the first time, eats rice), serve payesh with food.
+Even this homemade sweet dish is also served with our pujar bhoger khichuri or bengali khichdi recipe.

-Even you may try some of my bengali sweet recipes
+You may even try some of my Bengali sweet recipes

 Sankh Sandesh recipe, Chocolate sandesh recipe, Mango sandesh recipe, chanar jilipi, narkel sandesh(chandrapuli) recipe